zenhack/androidRandom/README.md

 # Building

 Icons are generated from an svg (`assets/ic_launcher.svg`).
-You need to have inkscape installed an in your $PATH, then run:
+You need to have inkscape installed and in your $PATH, then run:

     ./make-icons.sh